 Our values and behaviours define how we approach our work and treat each other.
 They apply to all our Christie colleagues and show how we interact with each other, our patients, and our visitors.
 Through demonstrating these behaviours, we shape our culture in a way that helps us to achieve our Christie vision and positively influence areas such as patient experience and outcomes, staff wellbeing and continuous improvement.
 Our leaders At The Christie we know that effective, compassionate management and leadership fundamentally shapes our culture.
 We are committed to supporting and developing our people managers, and we expect them to proactively engage in their development, ensuring they have the right knowledge, skills and behaviours to do their work well.
 This expectation applies to every people manager, at every level.
 Through taking good care of our people and teams, we will continue to lead and improve cancer care, ensuring that every patient receives the best experience and outcomes.

-Strategic objectives Future Christie The organisation has initiated the 'Future Christie' programme to support the delivery of The Christie strategy 2023 - 2028 and take a longer-term view on the modernisation of care, discovery and education.
+"To go from being told I'd only have a short time to live to now being cancer free is the greatest gift" Strategic objectives Future Christie The organisation has initiated the 'Future Christie' programme to support the delivery of The Christie strategy 2023 - 2028 and take a longer-term view on the modernisation of care, discovery and education.
 This programme will ensure that The Christie can continue to deliver the latest innovative care and enhance patient and workforce experience for the next 10 years in line with the national focus for the NHS.
 Our aim is to define an ambitious and achievable programme that catapults The Christie into adopting proven technology and practice to advance The Christie strategy.
 Our strategy is focused on four themes which capture our ambitions: